h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + complete color interaction
-DONE + use categorical color scale with max hue distance
-+ deploy residuals vis on a server for sharing with the science team
+DONE + use categorical color scale with max hue distance DONE + deploy residuals vis on a server for sharing with the science team

+## regression
++ add data for remaining algos for rossman
++ support multiple datasets
++ add data for all algos for Grupo Bimbo
++ add data for all algos for Prudential
 + draw box and whisker plots for categorical variables

+## classification
++ identify three good classification datasets
++ caculate Pearson residual for categorial variables

+## eventually
 + add arrows to axis labels

-? convert address to lat long to get two numeric columns from one categorical column ? do something interesting with ordinal dates
+? exploding box plots